Lunacea/Lunacea/README.md

 - 🌱 Learning about advanced animation techniques and accessibility
 - 🌍 Based in Japan
-- 🏫 Majoring in CS
+- 🏫 Majoring in Software Engeenering

 ## 🛠️ Tech Stack